autonity/docs.autonity.org/concepts/system-model/index.md

 - hostname: the IP address and TCP listening port of the node, i,e. the ethereum wire protocol, separated from the username by an `@`: `ip:port`
 - (optionally) query parameter `?discport`: the UDP (discovery) port if different to the TCP port

-Autonity simply uses the standard URL scheme to specify the consensus channel `ip:port` in the query parameter `acn=ip:port`.
-This is added as the query parameter or after the discport value if specified.
+Autonity simply uses the standard URL scheme to specify the consensus channel `ip:port` in the query parameter:

+- (optionally) `acn=ip:port`: IP and port information for the consensus channel is added as the query parameter or after the `discport` value if specified.

-Valid enode url query parameter forms for specifying non-default consensus channel `ip:port` are then:
+Valid enode url query parameter forms for specifying non-default consensus channel `ip:port` could be:

-- `@1.1.1.1:30303?acn=2.2.2.2`
+- `@127.0.0.1:30303?acn=@127.0.0.1`: ip only
+- `@127.0.0.1:30303?acn=@127.0.0.1:20203`: ip and port
-- `@1.1.1.1:30303?acn=2.2.2.2:20201`
+- `@127.0.0.1:30303?acn=@:20203`: port only
-- `@1.1.1.1:30303?discPort=30301&acn=2.2.2.2`
+- `@127.0.0.1:30303?discport=30301&acn=@127.0.0.1`: ip only
+- `@127.0.0.1:30303?discport=30301&acn=@127.0.0.1:20203`: ip and port
-- `@1.1.1.1:30303?discPort=30301&acn=2.2.2.2:20201`
+- `@127.0.0.1:30303?discport=30301&acn=@:20203`: port only

 ::: {.callout-note title="Note" collapse="false"}
-Separate transaction and consensus gossiping channels is both a logical and physical segregation as each type of traffic is on a separate socket.
-Although CPU and memory resources remain shared, the design ensures that consensus traffic doesn't get delayed due to transaction traffic on the same socket queue.
+Separate transaction and consensus gossiping channels is a logical and physical segregation as each type of traffic is on a separate socket.
+Although CPU and memory resources remain shared, the design ensures that gossiping of consensus traffic is not delayed due to transaction traffic on the same socket queue.

 The design allows validator node operators the flexibility to configure distinct networks (not necessarily different hosts) to set the network quality for consensus and transaction traffic.